Brahim07-esprit/Visual-Agent-Builder/README.md

 npm start
 ```

-Or just run `./start.sh` from the agent-builder folder if you're feeling lazy like me 😄
+Or just run `./start.sh` from the agent-builder folder if you're feeling lazy 😄

 ## How to use it